Salzschneider/PSR-2-Fork/PSR-2-coding-style-guide.md

 There MUST NOT be more than one property declared per statement.

+*Property names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.*

-Property names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.
+Property names MUST be prefixed with a single underscore to indicate protected or private visibility.

 A property declaration looks like the following.